 Two processes interweave here.
 People or other actors fork repositories such as bootstrap (a very widely used code library developed by Twitter that supplies visual elements for web-based user interfaces) or android (the operating system developed by Google and used on most smart phones, tablets and mobile computing devices).
-Each day, new combinations of existing repositories appear as new repositories on the platform -- e.g. bootstrap-android, android-tensorflow.
-The striations seen in the figures count forks made of repositories whose name incorporates the base repository.
+Each day, however, new combinations of existing repositories appear on the platform -- e.g. bootstrap-android, android-tensorflow.
+(The striations seen in the figures count forks made of repositories whose name incorporates the base repository.
 These repositories associate with the bootstrap or android repository, but diverge from it in different directions.
 A repository may, for instance, relate to bootstrap yet combine it with some other platform, device or infrastructure such as android or jQuery.
-The repositories that populate the striations in the diagram generate large numbers of events on Github, and hence strongly animate platform numbers.
-But recombining repositories populating these figures will never have prominence comparable to the base repositories they relate to.
-These striations mark processes -- an incessant commutation of technical elements in the ensembles -- that can barely appear as such.
+The combination of repositories generate large numbers of events on Github, and hence strongly animate platform numbers.
+Recombining repositories will never have prominence comparable to the base repositories they relate to.
+These striations mark processes -- an incessant configuring of technical elements in the ensembles -- that barely appear as such.

 The generalization of configuration

-Platform numbers, and their associated future-asset geographies cover over these ephemeral, associative and combinatory processes.
-The abundance of short-lived, copied or re-combined repositories is not inimical to growth and future revenue streams, but it suggests that any such growth is secondary to the underlying dynamism of this background activity, activity that lies very close to the practices and lives of people using the platform.
+Platform numbers and their associated future-asset geographies cover over these ephemeral, associative and combinatory processes.
+The abundance of short-lived, forked and re-combined repositories is not inimical to growth and future revenue streams, but it suggests that any such growth is rooted in the underlying dynamism of this background activity, activity that lies very close to the practices and lives of people using the platform.
 Platformizing and platform capitalization depends on the fabric woven through ephemeral, associative and combinatory processes.
 In enumerating the repository count, one final very small fragment of the 48 million, effectively 1000 repositories or 0.002 % of the total number of repositories, looms large.
 The top 1000 repositories attract around 16% of all events in the timeline period.
 Two different tendencies stand out in this subset of the 48 million.

-The small number of very high-event rate repositories is led by a repository called eclipse.platform.common.
+The small number of high-event rate repositories is led by a repository called eclipse.platform.common.
 The repository eclipse.platform.common accounts for almost 2 million events on Github to date.
 A single repository receiving two million events (or almost 1% of the total event count for the platform) suggests an important site for coding cultures.
 The fact that eclipse is itself part of the Eclipse Foundation, 'an amazing open source community of Tools, Projects and Collaborative Working Groups' (Eclipse Foundation 2016) with almost a thousand of its own projects all focused on developing tools, systems, and environments for software development, helps explain the large number of events.
 The flow of events around eclipse attests to the ongoing genesis of technical tools essential to platformization.
 The coding, maintenance and even deployment of platforms takes place in software development environments such as eclipse and even the decades old vim code editor.
 Their configuration, maintenance, and openness to change are constant objects of attention.